 So what do you think?
 Are you ready to declutter your own home?
-Read the steps and download my free decluttering planner below to follow along and help you get your home under control this weekend!
+It’s time to say goodbye to clutter-tossing zones and hello to your nice, clean home.
+If you follow the steps in this post, you’ll have a room by room plan to help you declutter your home fast.
+Read the steps and download my free decluttering planner below to help you create a decluttering schedule and get your home under control this weekend!

 How to Declutter Your Entire Home in One Weekend (or Less)!